 Afterwards, you can visit the morgue, which remains primarily untouched since it was decommissioned.

 The Museum of Anthropology is a world-renown anthropological museum that houses an extensive collection of traditional and contemporary art from cultures all over the globe – with a heavy BC influence.

-The MOA contains what is perhaps the largest collection of works from Northwest Coast First Nations groups in the world.
+The MOA contains perhaps the most extensive collection of works from Northwest Coast First Nations groups worldwide.
 There is not a more prototypically British Columbian experience available in the city.

 Be sure to catch the famous cedar sculpture The Raven and the First Men by acclaimed Haida artist Bill Reid.

 Dr. Sun Yat-Sen Classical Chinese Garden (2-for-1 entry or 25% off)

 *2 for 1 (Oct 1-Apr 30) or 25% off up to 2 adults (May-Sep 30)

 The Dr. Sun Yat-Sen Classical Chinese Garden is the first classical Chinese scholar’s garden built outside China.
 Moreover, the garden has been named the best urban garden in the world by National Geographic.